GabrielH-02/Harmony-Haven-Hotels/README.md

 ![signup-form](documentation/signup-form-signup.png)

 * Once all data has been filled in it is ready to be submitted.
 Using the ‘Let’s Go!’ button, (which will be adjusted for future feature implementation) the button will link to a landing page.
 Once on this page it strongly resembles the signup page, this was designed to be consistent with the signup page.
 This is to show the user that these two pages are connected.
-The only difference between the two is the cover text, which is larger and which clearly provides the user with confirmation that the data has been submitted.
+The only difference between the two is the cover text, which is larger and which provides the user with confirmation that the data has been submitted.

 ![cover-text-landing](documentation/cover-text-landing.png)

 ### Features Left to Implement

 __Slideshow features__
 * In the future I would like to adjust the image block found on the home page.
-The future implementation would be a Java Script code so that it would be interactive slideshow of different locations, as well as a timed slideshow so that images flip independently.
+The future implementation would be a JavaScript code so that it would be an interactive slideshow of different locations, as well as a timed slideshow so that images flip independently.

 __A booking system__
-* On the destinations page I would like to implement a interactive Java Script map of the world, so when clicked on a location the infomation of that location will appear.
+* On the destinations page I would like to implement an interactive Java Script map of the world, so when clicked on a location the information of that location will appear.
 As well as this I would like to add a booking system to book on certain locations.

 __Submit Button__
-* Currently on the sign up page the button to submit the data is a anchor element, so in future implementations I would consider using a submit button in order for the sign form to work.
+* Currently on the signup page the button to submit the data is an anchor element, so in future implementations, I would consider using a submit button for the sign form to work.
 For this to work I would need to set up a server.

 ## Languages and Resources